 Combine butter, peanut butter, powdered sugar, vanilla, and 1 tablespoon of heavy cream in a medium bowl and whisk together.
 Add up to 1 more tablespoon of heavy cream if needed so you have a smooth and spreadable frosting.

 Spread a fairly thick layer of frosting over the cupcakes, stopping about a quarter inch from the edges.
-Run your knife or spatula over it once or twice to insure that it is as smooth as possible.
+Run your knife or spatula over it once or twice to ensure that it is as smooth as possible.

 Combine chocolate and oil in a small microwave-safe bowl just large enough for dipping.
 Microwave at medium power for 30 seconds and stir.
 Repeat until all lumps disappear.
 Stir vigorously until chocolate is smooth and glossy.